mabdolalizadeh/django-tutorial/README.md

 ## status responses

-for responses that get from network has several ranges:
+the responses that get from network has several ranges:

 1. 200: it means ok
 2. 404: the page isn't exist